l3m0nqu1z/SFTPcentos7/README.md

 - updating system
 - instaling fail2ban
 - extending disk
-- adding users >> STDOUT
+- adding users >> STDOUT \
 PROFIT

 P.S. \
-If you want to create more than one user just launch script with argument=number users, example: \
+If you want to create more than one user, just launch script with an argument=number users, example: \
-`./sftpcetos7 5` ---> create 5 users
+`./sftpcetos7 5` ---> creates 5 users